 Adding links and formatting to Text

-- Alert rules
+- Alert messages

 Only the tags detailed below are supported in Metric Insights.
 Other tags, such as those found here, are not supported.